saidone75/mg-troglobit.SlackBuild/README.md

 # mg-troglobit.SlackBuild

-A SlackBuild for Joachim Nilsson (troglobit)'s fork of OpenBSD Mg (https://github.com/troglobit/mg)
+A SlackBuild for Joachim Wiberg (troglobit)'s fork of OpenBSD Mg (https://github.com/troglobit/mg)

 The usage is the very same of https://slackbuilds.org/howto/